 Public holiday entitlement configuration

-For the Public Holidays part time tool to work you will need to make sure that you have allowed the public holidays setup globally and, on each template, (group of users) and have created an element for public holidays with the details specified below:
+For the Public Holidays part time tool to automatically award the right amount of days for Public Holidays, you will need to make sure that you have allowed the public holidays setup globally and, on each template, (group of users) and have created an element for public holidays with the details specified below:

 - Within the system the system, go to Entitlement Setup -> Elements next to a pot (usually the default holiday pot).